kit0-0/git-bisect-practice/README.md

    git bisect start
    ```

 2. Identify a commit where the bug didn't exist.
 You can use `git log` to view the commit history and find a suitable commit.
 Copy the commit hash of that commit.
+Press `Ctrl + C` OR `q` OR `Esc` key followed by `:q` to return you to the command prompt

 3. Mark the current commit as bad by running the following command:
    ```